-Dress your baby in layers so that you are able to take off your baby’s clothes if it gets warm and thus, avoid sweating.
+Dress your baby in layers so that you are able to take off your baby’s clothes if it gets warm and thus, prevent sweating.

 Keep the temperature of your baby’s room comfortable.
 It should be neither too hot nor too cold.

-If anyone in your family has skin allergies of any kind, keep the baby away from them to prevent direct contact.
+If anyone in your family has a skin allergy of any kind, keep the baby away from them to prevent direct contact.